 To contribute data to the Biological Databases of South Australia (BDBSA) please refer to the following requirements:

 All data entered into the BDBSA must be assigned to a project number.
-If your data does not belong with an existing BDBSA project you can register a new project through the online project registration form or email DEWBioDataSupport@sa.gov.au.
+If your data does not belong with an existing BDBSA project you can register a new project by completing the online project registration form or emailing DEWBioDataSupport@sa.gov.au.

 Find out more about registering your data.

 Field data capture

 Field data is collected in many formats on a variety of datasheets and devices.
 The department has some standard options available that confirm to the minimum dataset standards and are suitable for some users/projects.
 A simple Opportune booklet is also available.
 Hard copies can be requested through DEWBioDataSupport@sa.gov.au.

 The department promotes the validation of field data though field voucher specimens where appropriate.

 The options for loading data into the BDBSA are outlined in the BDBSA contributing data fact sheet.

 Simple datasets can be prepared in the BDBSA data returns template (last minor updates August 2018) and emailed to DEWBioDataSupport@sa.gov.au.
 There is a more detailed template available from the department for more complex datasets.

 If you are submitting data that is also required for scientific permit reporting, please indicate the Permit Number, and copy/cc DEWResearchPermits@sa.gov.au in on the email.